k-samuel/faceted-search/README.md

 Simple and fast faceted search without external servers like ElasticSearch and others.

 Easily handles 300,000 products with 10 properties.
 If you divide the indexes into product groups or categories, then for a long time you will not need scaling and more serious tools.
+Especially in conjunction with RoadRunner or Swoole.

 The library is optimized for performance at the expense of RAM consumption.